Arroyo Conejo: History

-The area surrounding Arroyo Conejo was once inhabited by the Chumash Indians, who also settled much of the region from the Santa Monica Mountains to the Conejo- and Simi Valleys, with their presence dating back 10,000–12,000 years.
+The area surrounding Arroyo Conejo was once inhabited by the Chumash Indians, who also settled much of the region from the Santa Monica Mountains to the Conejo and Simi Valleys, with their presence dating back 10,000–12,000 years.
 There have been numerous discoveries of Chumash artifacts and petroglyphs along the creek, particularly in the Santa Monica Mountains.

 Several people have drowned in the creek during the winter when water levels are higher.
 A person drowned by Hill Canyon in 1992, while another person drowned here in 2017.

 Course

 It runs from the Conejo Hills of Newbury Park, crosses horizontally Casa Conejo, before entering Thousand Oaks and Wildwood Regional Park.
 It originates in the Conejo Hills and streams into Hill Canyon and further into the Santa Rosa Valley, where it merges with Arroyo Santa Rosa and becomes Conejo Creek.
-Conejo Creek drains through the Pleasant Valley Basin, joins Calleguas Creek and enters into the Pacific Ocean by its estuary at Mugu Lagoon at the north end of the Santa Monica Mountains.
+Conejo Creek drains through the Pleasant Valley Basin, joins Calleguas Creek on the Oxnard Plain and enters into the Pacific Ocean by its estuary at Mugu Lagoon at the north end of the Santa Monica Mountains.
 Its northern border is made up by the Santa Susana Mountains, South Mountain and the Oak Ridge Mountains.
 Its southern boundary is compromised by the Santa Monica Mountains to the southwest and the Simi Hills to the southeast.

 Wildlife

 Some of the fauna found in the creek includes the Western pond turtle and numerous species of amphibians: the California red-legged frog, Western toad, American bullfrog, California toad and the Pacific tree frog.
-Fish species include the Brown bullhead, Green sunfish, Bluntnose minnow, and Mosquitofish.
+Fish species include the Brown bullhead, Green sunfish, Arroyo Chub, and Mosquitofish.
 It is an important habitat for various species of freshwater-nesting birds in the Conejo Valley.
 Some of the species include the Great blue heron, White-faced ibis, Black-crowned night heron, Green heron, Black-necked stilt, Great egret, Snowy egret, Belted kingfisher, Black phoebe, Killdeer, Common yellowthroat, Greater yellowlegs, American coot, and Mallard.